navaneeth/navaneeth.hugo/content/post/leh-ladakh-bike-trip.md

 Sarchu is a major camp location for the travellers to Leh.
 There are temporary tents installed for camping.

-Sarchu is at 14,000ft and it is too windy and it is too cold.
+Sarchu is at 14,000ft and it is too windy and too cold there.
 We faced altitude sickness for the first time.
 Heavy headache, nausea, vomiting etc. Taking a pain-killer tablet fixed it for us.

 [![Sarchu][sarchu1]](https://www.flickr.com/photos/navaneethkn/35623616562/in/dateposted-public/lightbox/)